azr4e1/personal-website/content/wiki/zero-values-and-default-values-in-go.md

 +++

-# Zero values and default values in Go
 Variables that get declared but not assigned have a default value.

 That default value depends on the type of the variable.